 “When one partner feels like they are the only one making an effort without seeing any change, the fight dies within them too.
 They know their efforts won’t make a difference and they settle for the status quo,” says Kavita.

 The desire to talk things through and the initiative to salvage the relationship dies because the partner who has been trying to combat complacency in the relationship knows that nothing is going to change.
+The acceptance of a stale relationship, without any hope of things changing for the better, can make both partners check out emotionally.

 “You may see no point in talking to your partner because you know all your efforts will be met with the same stonewalling, and will only plunge you into another cycle of anger, pain, hurt and disappointment.
 So, you stop fighting for the relationship, and settle for the way things are,” she adds.